OCI-Clearlab/Secure-IoT/README.md

     ```

 7. Application can be tested using Grafana dashboard.
-Please import JSON file from this repo to your dashbboard.
-(Usernama/password is admin/admin)
+Please import sensor.json file from app/dashboard/ to your grafana dashbboard.
+(Username/password for gragana is admin/admin).

 ## Clean